DragonSenses/Algorithms/LeetCode/10-regular-expression-matching/problem.md

 - **Space per Entry**: Each entry in the table is `O(1)`, so the total space required for memoization is `O(n * m)`.
 - **Recursion Stack Depth**: Additionally, the recursion stack depth is `O(n + m)` due to the nature of the recursive calls.
 - **Dominating Factor**: However, the space complexity is dominated by the memoization table, resulting in an overall space complexity of `O(n * m)`.

+# Bottom-Up (Tabulation) Dynamic Programming Approach

+The bottom-up tabulation approach optimizes the problem-solving process by using a 2D table to iteratively fill in the solutions to subproblems.
+Instead of relying on recursion, this approach starts from the simplest subproblems (base cases) and builds up to the solution of the original problem through an iterative process.
+This method ensures that all subproblems are solved in a systematic and efficient manner, leveraging the stored results of previously computed subproblems to construct the final solution.